Skip to main content

 />

-The default base URL is https://api.bugport.dev/v1.
+The default base URL is https://api.bugport.ai/v1.

 Allowed origins